Slicer/Slicer/Docs/user_guide/modules/models.md

 Models can be organized into folders and display properties (visibility, color, opacity) can be overridden for an entire branch.

-Folder nodes can be created by right-clicking on a folder and choosing "Create child folder"
+Folder nodes can be created by right-clicking on a folder and choosing "Create child folder".

+### Edit models

+Models can be edited using Surface toolbox or Dynamic modeler module, or by converting to segmentation and [editing with Segment Editor module](segmentations.md#editing-a-segmentation-imported-from-model-surface-mesh-file).

 ## Panels and their use